 This initial condition on I is interpreted as having one infected person of age 18 in the initial population.
 The numerical values for I(a, 0) for $18 \le a \le 19$ years depend on the resolution of the age variable.
-For instance, with a numerical resolution of 1 week that we use, I(a, 0) = 1/52 for $18 \le a \le 19$ years.
-The rest of the population of 9,999 humans is distributed in susceptible and removed categories similar to the previous simulation.
+For instance, with the numerical resolution of 1 week that we use, I(a, 0) = 1/52 for $18 \le a \le 19$ years.
+The rest of the population of 9999 humans is distributed in susceptible and removed categories like in the previous simulation.

-As before, the plots in Figure 4 depict over time, the total population, the susceptible population, the infected population, and the removed (recovered) population.
-We note the explosive nature of the spread of cholera in the plot of infected people where we see a high of about 5,000 infected people within the first couple of weeks of the epidemic.
-Qualitatively similar results were obtained in [22] using an ODE model.
-We also looked at the dynamics of B_H and B_L over time which are depicted in Figures 5 (a) and (b), respectively.
+As before, the plots in Fig. 4 depict, over time, the total population, the susceptible population, the infected population, and the removed (recovered) population.
+We note the explosive nature of the spread of cholera in the plot of infected people where we see a high of about 5000 infected people within the first couple of weeks of the epidemic.
+Qualitatively similar results were obtained in [5] using an ODE model.
+We also looked at the dynamics of B_H and B_L over time which are depicted in Fig. 5(a) and (b), respectively.
 They both show a peak within the first few days of the outbreak, but the less infectious vibrios have a greater accumulation in total area under the given curve.
-To take advantage of our PDE model, we can look at the model quantities in Figure 6 which show how the quantities change over time across different age groups.
-For example, in Figure 6, in the surface plot of the susceptible population, the height (the vertical coordinate) at point (a, t) is the number of susceptible people of age a at time t; the color encodes the same information as the height of surface.
+To take advantage of our PDE model, we can look at the model quantities in Fig. 6 which show how the quantities change over time across different age groups.
+For example, in Fig. 6, in the surface plot of the susceptible population, the height (the vertical coordinate) at point (a, t) is the number of susceptible people of age a at time t; the color encodes the same information as the height of the surface.
 Since the susceptible and infected populations decrease, as expected, the recovered increase over time and age.
-Note due to infants, the recovered increase at a greater rate.
+Note that due to infants, the recovered increase at a greater rate.
 This is assumed to occur due to a higher proportion of them having immunity from their mother's milk.
 Up to approximately age 72, the susceptible population decreases exponentially.
 The infecteds have a peak at approximately 3 weeks.
-This coincides with the maximum height of the highly infectious and lesser infectious vibrios in Figure 5 (a) and (b).
+This coincides with the maximum height of the highly infectious and less infectious vibrios in Fig. 5(a) and (b).

-5.3 Spread of an Epidemic with Low Rate of Shedding of Cholera
+5.3.
+The spread of an epidemic with a low rate of shedding of cholera

-In the previous simulation, we noted that our model reports a total of 5,000 infected people in less than two weeks; this points out the explosive nature of cholera [11].
-One may simply ask, which aspect of the model captures this explosive nature of cholera.
-The answer to that question lies in the role played by hyperinfective vibrios $B_H(t)$, [22].
+In the previous simulation, we noted that our model reports a total of 5000 infected people in less than two weeks; this shows the explosive nature of cholera [4].
+One may simply ask which aspect of the model captures this explosive nature of cholera.
+The answer to that question lies in the role played by hyperinfective vibrios $B_H(t)$ [5].
 Recall that in the system of differential equations describing our model, we had the ODE (2.5)

-$$\frac{dB_H}{dt} = \int_0^A \xi \eta I(a, t) da - \chi B_H(t), \qquad (5.2)$$ where ξ is the rate at which infected people shed hyperinfective vibrios into the aquatic environment.
+A. Alexanderian et al. / Nonlinear Analysis: Real World Applications I (IIII) III-III where ξ is the rate at which infected people shed hyperinfective vibrios into the aquatic environment.
 In the previous simulations, we had $\xi = 10^9$.
 Making this number smaller implies that fewer hyperinfective vibrios are being released by people.
 To see what will happen in this case, we conducted our third simulation, where we let $\xi = 10^2$.
 The remaining parameters are as listed in Table 2.